worldmateproject/scoping-review-child-robot/README.md

 3. **Decrease in 2025**:
    - A sudden drop in 2025 may indicate incomplete data collection or a shift in research trends.

 The data highlights the increasing volume of academic research over the years, particularly in **ACM, Scopus, and SD** databases.
 The significant rise in papers retrieved suggests that more research is being published and indexed across multiple databases.
-These trends can be useful for researchers, librarians, and institutions to understand the **growth of academic publishing** and the **importance of choosing the right database** for literature searches.